 The comprehension section consists of roughly 15 multiple choice questions.
 These questions test understanding of a passage, knowledge of vocabulary and the meaning of certain phrases.
 Some questions will involve finding a particular set of lines from the text.
 The sentence completion and the spelling and punctuation sections each contain roughly 7-8 questions.

-The maths test consists of the following topics: place value up to 1,000,000; rounding; four operations; word problems with whole, decimal and negative numbers; long multiplication and long division using factors; number properties: even, odd, consecutive, prime, square and cube numbers; multiples and factors, pairs of factors, prime factors, common factors and LCM; fractions, decimals and percentages conversion, with associated word problems; fractions; percentages of amounts and writing a quantity as a percentage of another quantity; ratios; time word problems, interpreting times tables; perimeter and area of squares, rectangles, triangles; angle laws, angles on a clock and on a compass; properties of 2D and 3D shapes; surface area and volume of cuboids; transformations: translations, reflections and rotations; metric conversion (length, weight and capacity); averages; data handling: bar charts, frequency tables and line graphs; probability using terms and fractions; forming linear equations to solve simple word problems; sequences, including finding the nth term of an arithmetic sequence; order of operations (BIDMAS); calculation by comparison; speed - Distance - Time.
+The maths test consists of the following topics: place value up to 1,000,000; rounding; four operations; word problems with whole, decimal and negative numbers; long multiplication and long division using factors; number properties: even, odd, consecutive, prime, square and cube numbers; multiples and factors, pairs of factors, prime factors, common factors and LCM; conversion of fractions, decimals and percentages with associated word problems; fractions; percentages of amounts and writing a quantity as a percentage of another quantity; ratios; time word problems, interpreting times tables; perimeter and area of squares, rectangles, triangles; angle laws, angles on a clock and on a compass; properties of 2D and 3D shapes; surface area and volume of cuboids; transformations: translations, reflections and rotations; metric conversion (length, weight and capacity); averages; data handling: bar charts, frequency tables and line graphs; probability using terms and fractions; forming linear equations to solve simple word problems; sequences, including finding the nth term of an arithmetic sequence; order of operations (BIDMAS); calculation by comparison; speed - distance - Time.

 The verbal reasoning test lasts for 36 minutes and tests a pupil's ability to understand what they have read and apply key reasoning skills.